ChandlerXiandeYang/d-CCSSBU-Control-Chart_Stability_Analysis_CV/README.md

+Motivation:
+1) Numerous best quality non-detectable cleaning events were tagged as OOC by X-bar chart or median-chart (bootstrap derived).
+2) Practioners replace ND by worst LOD/LOQ conveniently with the logic that if the worst case shows the cleaning process stable and capable, then the other imputation of ND would also stable and capable.
+This is regulatory authorities expectation.

+Contribution:

+We designed d-heterogeneity index CV data median-MAD charts by cluster-calibrated-stratified-smoothed-bootstrap method.
+The introducing of ordered cluster  and d-heterogeneity index are the innovation part which solved ND events being OOC problem and provide the stability analysis tool for cleaning process validaiton.

 # d-CCSSBU-L, d-CCSSBU-S, and Poisson $u$ Chart Code and Output for Equipment A and B

 This repository contains the Quarto file `d_ccssbu_l_and_s_charts_and_poisson_u_chart_code_and_output_EqAB.qmd`, which provides the functions, analyses, and outputs used to construct the d-CCSSBU-L and d-CCSSBU-S charts, select the heterogeneity index $d$, and illustrate the Poisson $u$ chart for microbial bioburden (Mic) data from Equipment A and B.

 ## How to Use the Quarto File